remarkety/slate/source/includes/_built-in-events.md

 // End client-side code
 ```

-Send this event to inform Remarkety of a customer's explicit wish to receive email newsletters.
+Send this event to inform Remarkety of a customer's explicit wish to receive email newsletters or SMS blasts.
 When Remarkety received this event, we will send an **opt-in confirmation** based on the account settings and the `double_optin_required` field.

+Make sure you send the `sms_phone_number_e164` field as an E.164 formatted phone number.

 ## newsletter/unsubscribe
 ```json